LuanaSantosNascimento/LuanaSantosNascimento/README.md

 ### Hello there!
 I'm Luana! 👋
 - 🔭 I'm starting a career in technology...
-- 🌱 I’m currently learning about SpringBoot and AWS...
+- 🔭 I'm currently working with Kotlin and java (Spring Boot)...
-- 📚 I'm currently participating in the Oracle ONE (Oracle Next Education) program...
+- 📚 I’m currently learning about algorithms, Docker, Kubernetes and CSS animations...
 - 📫 You can reach me on [LinkedIn](https://www.linkedin.com/in/luana-nascimento-853240221/)...
 ##
 <!--